wacncontent/CustomizeTool/addCommentOutput/articles/biztalk-services/biztalk-provision-services.md

 </tr>
 <tr>
 <td>Azure subscription</td>
-<td>The subscription determines who can sign in to the Azure portal.
-The Account holder creates the subscription at <a HREF="https://account.windowsazure.com/Subscriptions"> Azure Subscriptions</a>.
+<td>The subscription determines who can sign in to the Azure <!-- deleted by customization Management Portal --><!-- keep by customization: begin --> portal <!-- keep by customization: end -->.
+The Account holder creates the subscription at <a <!-- deleted by customization HREF="https://account.windowsazure.cn/Subscriptions"> --><!-- keep by customization: begin --> HREF="https://account.windowsazure.com/Subscriptions"> <!-- keep by customization: end --> Azure Subscriptions</a>.
 <br/><br/>
 The Azure account can have multiple subscriptions and can be managed by anyone who is permitted.
 For example, your Azure account holder creates a subscription named <em>BizTalkServiceSubscription</em> and gives the BizTalk Administrators within your company (for example, ContosoBTSAdmins@live.com) access to this subscription.
-In this scenario, the BizTalk Administrators sign in to the Azure portal and have full Administrator rights to all the hosted services in the subscription, including Azure BizTalk Services.
+In this scenario, the BizTalk Administrators sign in to the Azure <!-- deleted by customization Management Portal --><!-- keep by customization: begin --> portal <!-- keep by customization: end --> and have full Administrator rights to all the hosted services in the subscription, including Azure BizTalk Services.
 The BizTalk Administrators are not the Azure account holders and therefore don't have access to any billing information.
 <br/><br/>
-<a HREF="http://go.microsoft.com/fwlink/p/?LinkID=267577"> Manage Subscriptions and Storage Accounts in the Azure portal</a> provides more information.
+<a HREF="http://go.microsoft.com/fwlink/p/?LinkID=267577"> Manage Subscriptions and Storage Accounts in the Azure <!-- deleted by customization Management Portal</a> --><!-- keep by customization: begin --> portal</a> <!-- keep by customization: end --> provides more information.
 </td>
 </tr>
 <tr>